What Charger Does An Iphone 6 Use

 The iPhone 6 uses a Lightning connector for charging and data transfer.
 This was a significant change from previous iPhone models, which used the 30-pin dock connector.
 The Lightning connector is smaller, reversible, and more durable, making it a convenient upgrade.

 To charge your iPhone 6, you'll need a Lightning to USB cable and a USB power adapter.
 The original iPhone 6 came with a 5W (5 Volts, 1 Amp) USB power adapter in the box.
-This adapter can be plugged into any standard wall outlet to provide power to your iPhone.
+Even so, this adapter can be plugged into any standard wall outlet to provide power to your iPhone.
 While this 5W adapter is sufficient for charging, it's also compatible with higher wattage chargers.

 Understanding these basics is just the beginning.
 Let's delve deeper into the technical aspects, compatibility, and best practices for charging your iPhone 6.